World War I reparations: London Schedule of Payments

 To pay towards this sum, Germany could pay in kind or in cash.
 Commodities paid in kind included coal, timber, chemical dyes, pharmaceuticals, livestock, agricultural machines, construction materials, and factory machinery.
 The gold value of these would be deducted from what Germany was required to pay.
 Germany's assistance with the restoration of the university library of Louvain, which was destroyed by the Germans on 25 August 1914, was also credited towards the sum, as were some of the territorial changes the treaty imposed upon Germany.
-The payment schedule required within twenty-five days and then annually, plus 26 per cent of the value of German exports.
-The German Government was to issue bonds at five per cent interest and set up a sinking fund of one per cent to support the payment of reparations.
+The payment schedule required within twenty-five days and then annually, plus 26% of the value of German exports.
+The German Government was to issue bonds at 5% interest and set up a sinking fund of 1% to support the payment of reparations.

 In the London ultimatum of 5 May, Germany was given six days to recognize the Schedule of Payments and to comply with the Treaty of Versailles' demands for disarmament and the extradition of German "war criminals".
 If it did not, the Allies threatened to occupy the Ruhr.
 In anticipation of such an ultimatum, the German government of Constantin Fehrenbach, finding itself unable to reach agreement on the issue, had resigned on 4 May.
 The government of the new chancellor, Joseph Wirth, accepted the ultimatum on 11 May and began the "policy of fulfillment" – by attempting to meet the demands, it tried to show the impossibility of complying with the scheduled payments.